Author Archives: eejm

 Wilhelm of Sweden with his wife, Maria Pavlovna of Russia and their son, Lennart.
 Photo credit: Wikipedia

 Wilhelm and Maria Pavlovna settled in the Djurgarden, a fashionable section of Stockholm, where the couple’s home (Oakhill) was built.
 However, the couple could spend little time together due to Wilhelm’s military responsibilities.
 Maria was homesick in a strange country where the royal court was even more formal than the Russian court.
-In 1913, Maria left her husband and son and returned to Russia which caused a great scandal in Sweden.
-On March 13, 1914, her marriage was officially dissolved and then confirmed by an edict issued by Nicholas II, Emperor of All Russia on July 15, 1914.
+In 1913, Maria left her husband and son and returned to Russia, causing a great scandal in Sweden.
+On March 13, 1914, the marriage was officially dissolved, and then confirmed by an edict issued by Nicholas II, Emperor of All Russia on July 15, 1914.
 Wilhelm and Maria’s son Lennart remained in his father’s custody, was raised primarily by his paternal grandmother Queen Victoria of Sweden, and rarely saw his mother during his childhood.

-Wilhelm met a French woman, Jeanne de Tramcourt, around the time of his divorce.
-Jeanne herself was divorced from a Swedish sculptor, who used her as a model in several of his works.
-Wilhelm lived with Jeanne at his new home Stenhammar Palace in the small town of Flen, Sweden.
+Around the time of his divorce, Wilhelm met a French woman, Jeanne de Tramcourt.
+Jeanne was divorced from a Swedish sculptor, who used her as a model in several of his works.
+Wilhelm lived with Jeanne at his new home Stenhammar Palace in Flen, Sweden.
 Although it was known within the family circle that Jeanne and Wilhelm were a couple, Wilhelm’s royal status prohibited him from marrying commoner Jeanne.
 For her part, Jeanne told Wilhelm when he mentioned marriage, that she did not want to be the “Swedish Mrs. Simpson” and was fine with cohabiting quietly.
 Jeanne was known instead as the “hostess” of Stenhammar.

 Jeanne de Tramcourt, Wilhelm's longtime partner.
 Photo credit: polarbearstale.blogspot.com